jvmncs/cle-mnist/README.md

 ##### Training for performance
 Suggested minimum training epochs:
 - linear: 30
-- neuralnet:
+- neuralnet: 60
-- convnet:
+- convnet: 60

 ##### Suggested learning rate:
-I've gone with .001, but feel free to finetune it!
+I've gone with .001, but feel free to tune it more!
 Just be sure not to overfit.

+I've also neglected to tune the convolutional network architecture, mainly because I'm planning on using it to reproduce a recent paper ([https](https://blog.openai.com/debate/)).
+If you're interested in tuning it, I suggest doing more to prevent overfitting, perhaps by adding dropout or batch normalization to the convolutional layers.

-##### Generating predictions and Kaggle submission
+##### Generating Kaggle submission
 TODO